-At June 30, 2016 and December 31, 2015, net investment in operating leases before allowance for credit losses includes \$11.7 billion and \$13.3 billion of net investment in operating leases that have been included in securitization transactions but continue to be reported in our consolidated financial statements.
+At September 30, 2016 and December 31, 2015, net investment in operating leases before allowance for credit losses includes \$10.0 billion and \$13.3 billion of net investment in operating leases that have been included in securitization transactions but continue to be reported in our consolidated financial statements.
 These net investment in operating leases are available only for payment of the debt issued by, and other obligations of, the securitization entities that are parties to those securitization transactions; they are not available to pay our other obligations or the claims of our other creditors.
-We hold the right to receive the excess cash flows not needed to pay the debt issued by, and other obligations of, the securitization entities that are parties to those securitization transactions.
+We hold the right to receive the excess cash flows not needed to pay the debt issued by, and other obligations of, the securitization entities that are parties to those securitization transactions (see Note 6 for additional information).